Apinedas/holbertonschool-validation/module4_task1/README.md

 ## Lifecycle

-docker-build:   Generates the right Docker image to work with the project
+build-docker:   Generates the right Docker image to work with the project
 build:  Generate the website from the markdown and configuration files in the directory dist/ and compile the source code of the application to a binary named awesome-api